mujibsardar/mehko-ai/docs/ADMIN_DASHBOARD_COUNTY_PROCESSOR.md

 ## Overview

-The admin dashboard now includes a **County Processor** tab that allows administrators to upload and process county JSON files directly through the web interface.
+The admin dashboard includes a **County Processor** tab that allows administrators to upload and process county JSON files directly through the web interface.
 This eliminates the need for command-line operations and provides a user-friendly way to manage county applications.

+## 🏗️ **System Architecture**

+The county processor works with our **dual-server architecture**:

+- **Node.js Server (Port 3000)**: Handles county data processing and Firebase sync
+- **Python Server (Port 8000)**: Handles PDF processing and storage
+- **Frontend**: Loads from Firebase, processes through Node.js server

 ## ✨ **Features**